 - to express normal behaviour – sufficient space, proper facilities and company of the animal’s own kind should all be provided

-- from fear and distress – you must provide conditions and treatment which avoid mental suffering
+- and free from fear and distress – you must provide conditions and treatment which avoid mental suffering

 Whilst there aren’t exactly many ‘laws’ on keeping chickens, there is still reasonable and sensible regulation.
 Since poultry is classed as livestock, many of these rules apply to our backyard laying hens, just as much as to commercial layers.

 - Northampton & District Poultry Club Spring Show 2016 - 1st May 2016